Phaiax/Key-n-Stroke/README.md

 You can donate via <a href="https://www.paypal.me/phaiax">paypal.me/phaiax</a>, send Bitcoins (`1JWER55pheUeJzaUcqaYwP8ZaGe5C16Rp9`) or Stellar Lumens (`phaiax*keybase.io`).
 You can verify the wallet addresses cryptographically on <a href="https://keybase.io/phaiax">keybase.io/phaiax</a>.
 Add the message "pkfs" or "keynstroke" to the payment so I can associate it with this project.
 After funds for the next six years of developer certificates are raised (which I assume will never happen), I will use any additional funds to buy and eat icecream for myself and anyone I like.

-Until version v0.3.1 this app showed an [ugly security dialog](https://raw.githubusercontent.com/Phaiax/Key-n-Stroke/master/Screenshots/Smartscreen1.png).
+This app shows a smart screen warning.
 To fix this, I bought a validated security certificate from <a href="http://www.certum.eu/certum/cert,offer_en_open_source_cs.xml">Certum</a>.
+Unfortunately that did not fix it.
+(And the internet says so).
+At least it now shows my name as the Author.

 I said that if someone funds at least three years of certification (€ 75.00), I will use that money to buy a new certificate each year and implement a secure autoupdater.
 It's not that much, but I started anyway :smile: Here is the list of donations for full transparency: (three as of May 2021)

 | Date       | Amount | From             |
 |------------|--------|------------------|